The Maldives is home to around 5000 manta rays

 One would think that Mantas love luxury because they are frequently spotted at some of the most luxurious destinations in the world.
 Think Tahiti, Queensland and the Maldives.

 Migrating across the country’s 26 atolls with the changing monsoons, mantas can be spotted in many places including key sites such as Hanifaru Bay in Baa Atoll, which is a UNESCO Biosphere Reserve in the Maldives.
 Between May and December, hundreds of manta rays and whale sharks gather here while feeding in the bay.

 To celebrate World Manta Day on 17 September, Visit Maldives offers their top manta ray spotting destinations:

-Swim with Manta Rays at Ari Atoll, Maldives
+Swim at Ari Atoll, Maldives

 Ari Atoll – although the manta rays follow a seasonal migratory pattern, they are found in these waters year-round.
 Between November and April, there is a greater presence on the western side of the atoll, and between May and October, they move over to the eastern side.

-Swim with Manta Rays at Baa Atoll, Maldives
+Swim Baa Atoll, Maldives

 Baa Atoll – Hanifaru Bay is famous for its congregation of manta rays because of the high concentration of plankton in the bay.
 Travelers can snorkel in the waters while being surrounded by hundreds of manta rays and because the rays are friendly and curious they will not be afraid to come up close